 15. USE THE MAIN ENTRANCE to VHS.
 Do not pound on the doors incessantly.
 Use some patience and common sense and walk around.

 16. You have a responsibility to your role and your cast…..if at any time, I as a director, do not feel you are giving your best, in terms of attitude, preparation, ensemble work, etc., I may choose to recast your role.

 17. Costume donation is $60 per production.
 This covers the costs of rental, dry-cleaning, fabric, notions, patterns, or whatever else comprises your costume.
 Financial assistance is available to those in need.
 CAMP/TECH Crew donation is $30.
-See Ms. Hansen.
+See Ms. Hansen for scholarships.